benjaminvandammeholberton/static-website_les3petitscochons-restaurant/README.md

-# "Les 3 Petits Cochons" display website
+# 1 - "Les 3 Petits Cochons" Website

 This is the display website made for the restsaurant "Les 3 Petits Cochons" in Laval (France).